wmo-im/wis2-guide/guide/README.md

-# WIS 2.0 Guide
+# WIS2 Guide

 ## Overview

-This directory manages the WIS 2.0 Guide.
-This document provides technical guidance on the implementation of WIS 2.0
+This directory manages the WIS2 Guide.
+This document provides technical guidance on the implementation of WIS2

 ### Dependencies